Yoga Teacher Training

 All payments are made by bank transfer.

-Non-refundable deposit of £500 is required once your place is offered.
+A non-refundable deposit of £500 is required to secure your place.

 Your space is not secured until the deposit is received.